 The earliest known surviving jewel from Cartier,Katherine Purcell discusses an extraordinary gold parure in the archaeological taste which was retailed by Louis-François Cartier and is the earliest known jewel to have come from the firm.

-Fabergé in London: Romance to RevolutionThis exhibition, curated by our own Kieran McCarthy, will explore master goldsmith Carl Fabergé – whose internationally recognised firm symbolised Russian craftsmanship, luxury and elegance – and the Anglo-Russian relationship which saw the opening of a London branch in 1903.
+Fabergé in London: Romance to RevolutionThis exhibition, conceived and curated by our own Kieran McCarthy, explores master goldsmith Carl Fabergé and the Anglo-Russian relationship which saw the opening of a London branch in 1903.

 The Imperial Constellation Egg by FabergéThe design source for the unfinished and last Fabergé Imperial Easter egg

 A New Acquisition for The Gilbert CollectionA previously unknown work by Johann Christian Neuber is acquired by The Gilbert Collection.